frederikheld/pot-pourri/README.md

 > Note: According to the nature of the MQTT protocol, all MQTT communication is conducted via the broker.
 In order to keep the diagram clean, I visualized the communication between clients via an direct arrow between those clients.

 The following sections give a brief abstract of the purpose of those services.
-Please see the readme of each service for more details!
+Please see the readme of each service as well as the [general readme for the services](./services/README.md) for more details!

 ### mqtt-broker